Materialize Feature Views

 Deletes a materialized feature.
 The feature to pass depends on the feature type:

 As part of materialization, features are grouped together by data source and aggregation window for efficiency.
 ColumnSelection features have no aggregation window, so they are grouped only by data source.
 The materialization pipeline, offline table, and online table are not deleted until all grouped features have been deleted.
-When the last materialized feature in that group is deleted, all associated resources are automatically deleted by the feature store.
+When the last materialized feature in a group is deleted, the feature store schedules the associated resources for automatic cleanup by a background process.
+See Background resource cleanup.

 To clean up materialized features, look at the table associated with a materialized feature.
 Each feature in the table (one per column) must be deleted before compute and Delta table resources are cleaned up.